 - Morgan, Walter M., III, M.D.

-Assistant Professor, Pediatric Surgery; General Pediatric Surgeon
+Assistant Professor of Pediatric Surgery; General Pediatric Surgeon

 Dr. Morgan received his medical degree from Vanderbilt University School of Medicine in 1982.
 His postgraduate training in surgery and pediatric surgery was conducted at the Johns Hopkins Hospital.
 Other clinical interests include traumalaparoscopy, airway problems, pediatric oncology, and congenitalanomalies.